plone/Products.PlonePAS/Products/PlonePAS/README.txt

     (portal_quickinstaller in ZMI, or "Add/Remove Products" in the Plone Setup) and install it.

+Notes

+  If PAS caching is enabled (see the "Cache" tab) and the cache manager does not have a 'cleanup' method (RAMCacheManager has one), then changes to the memberdata schema will not effect users already cached.
+In this case, restart the server for the changes to take effect.

 Implementation

   In some places, PlonePAS acts as an adaptor to make PAS provide